priyanka-sec/SOC-Email-Security-Investigation/README.md

 ## 📌 Project Overview

-This project simulates and investigates a **real-world phishing email attack** from end-to-end inside a controlled virtual lab.
+This project simulates a realistic SOC phishing investigation workflow commonly performed in enterprise environments..
 It replicates the **exact SOC Analyst workflow** used in enterprise Security Operations Centres:

 - Building an isolated lab environment with a live mail server
 - Executing a phishing attack using professional attack tooling (`swaks`)